 Related: Nextiva Workforce Scheduling: Where Automation Meets Optimization

 Even with the most accurate forecasts and well-planned schedules, unexpected events can disrupt your contact center operations.
-Intraday management involves monitoring real-time performance and making adjustments as needed to ensure that you meet your bottom-line service level objectives.
+Intraday management involves monitoring real-time performance and adjusting as needed to ensure you meet your bottom-line service level objectives.

 Some common intraday management activities include:

-By proactively managing your contact center operations throughout the day, you can maintain a high level of service quality and responsiveness while also meeting employee satisfaction goals.
+Proactively managing your contact center operations throughout the day allows you to maintain a high level of service quality and responsiveness while also meeting employee satisfaction goals.

 Performance Management